668code/translator/README.md

 # translator
-Translate word from internet
+Translate word from internet use google.

-# just test